(updated on August 3, 2022)

 Marine Corps enlistment requirements follow the tattoo policy for active-duty Marines.

 The tattoo policy has changed a lot over the years, from being very liberal to strict, to more liberal again.
-Since 2016 there has been a new policy in effect.
+The latest policy was enacted in 2022.

 It’s important to tell your recruiter what tattoos you have if you want to become a Marine.